TeachBooks/mirror_mude_book/book/signal/fourier_transf.md

 ## Before starting...

 Let us start by taking a look into the results found in the previous chapter.
-We have defined the complex exponential Fourier series by
+We have defined the complex exponential Fourier series for a periodic signal $x(t)$ as:

 $$x(t)=\sum_{k=-\infty}^{\infty}X_ke^{jk\omega_0 t}$$

 with $\omega_0=2\pi f_0$ and $k\in\mathbb{Z}$ and complex coefficients found as

 $$X_k=\frac{1}{T_0}\int_{-\frac{T_0}{2}}^{\frac{T_0}{2}}x(t)e^{-jk\omega_0 t}dt, \hspace{10px}k\in\mathbb{Z}$$

+where the integration period $T_0$ is taken symmetrically about zero.

 ## Fourier Transform